COVID-19 recoveries surpass new cases - The Scoop

-BANDAR SERI BEGAWAN — Brunei reported on Monday a 26.2 percent drop in number of new coronavirus cases compared to the previous day, but the health minister stopped short of declaring the second COVID-19 wave has peaked in the country.
+BANDAR SERI BEGAWAN – Brunei reported a 26.2 percent drop in new coronavirus cases on Monday compared to the previous day, but the health minister stopped short of saying the second wave had peaked in the sultanate.

-Seventy-six new COVID-19 cases were detected on Monday, down from 103 a day earlier.
+Seventy-six new COVID-19 cases were detected today, down from 103 a day earlier.

-YB Dato Seri Setia Dr Hj Mohammad Isham Hj Jaafar said he does not expect a steady decline in new cases in the coming days despite detecting fewer infections on Monday.
+YB Dato Dr Hj Md Isham Hj Jaafar said he does not expect a steady decline in new cases in the coming days despite detecting fewer infections on Monday.

-“We hope that the number of cases will continue to decrease, but they’ll be some surge here and there.
+“We hope that the number of cases will continue to decrease, but there will be some surge here and there.

-“It won’t be steadily going down, it might increase again tomorrow,” the minister said in response to a reporter’s question on whether Brunei has reached its peak in the current outbreak.
+“It won’t be steadily going down, it might increase again tomorrow,” the minister said.

 The health ministry also administered 1,811 tests in the last 24 hours, the lowest number of tests in a day since August 9.